 What is Workflow Mapping?

-A practical guide for consultants and VAs who want to turn operational chaos into diagnosable problems and billable solutions.
+A practical guide for business owners who want to turn operational chaos into diagnosable problems they can actually fix.

 You already know something’s broken.
-You can feel it in the way they describe their operations: the pauses, the workarounds, the “we’ve always done it this way.”
+You can feel it in the pauses before you answer “how’s business?”, in the workarounds you’ve stopped noticing, in the “we’ve always done it this way” you hear yourself saying out loud.

-But knowing something’s wrong and being able to prove it are two different things.
+But knowing something’s wrong and being able to fix it are two different things.
 That’s where workflow mapping comes in.

 The Definition Most People Get Wrong